Choosing the Best Cat Food: Grain-Free, Organic, & Other Options

 Homemade

 An option for cat owners who prefer to make their cat's food at home.
 These allow you to control the ingredients and ensure that your cat is getting a healthy diet.
-However, it's important to note that making these require knowledge and research to ensure that your cat is getting all the necessary nutrients.
+However, it's important to note that making these requires knowledge and research to ensure that your cat is getting all the necessary nutrients.

 Prescription